Why Get an Electric Trailer Jack for Your Camper or Trailer?

 On top of that, the entire thing is covered in a rust resistant powder coating.

 The wireless remote, which is the high tech part of it, is a small key fob you can put on your key chain.
 There are two included with purchase.

 If you travel or work alone being able to control the electric tongue jack from a distance is going to make leveling your camper or trailer much easier.

 You can stand back and move the front up or down until it looks just right.

 The Husky uses 12 volt power but there is an included a storage bracket on the head for your camper or trailer’s 7 way plug to help protect it and keep it clean which is a nice little addition not many companies think about adding unless the jack is powered using a plug as well.

 The Bulldog electric trailer jack is not only the best overall, but it’s also the premium option and the most compatible/adjustable one on this list.

 First off, it works great.
 The motor is quiet, powerful, and it has a durable waterproof housing to keep everything protected from the elements.

-Taking everything into consideration the Bulldog is one of the best electric trailer jacks out there and my best overall pick.
+Taking everything into consideration the Bulldog is one of the best choices out there and my best overall pick.

 Frequently Asked Questions About Electric Trailer Jacks